shrocky2/Alexa_TiVo/README.md

 # Alexa_TiVo_Control
 Controlling your TiVo using an Amazon Echo & a Raspberry Pi is pretty easy to set up using this code.

+This code runs on top of a program that is called Fauxmo, a program that emulates a Belkin WeMo device.
+The Belkin WeMo is a smart outlet, so our code turns our Raspberry Pi into a fake smart outlet, allowing us to turn ON or turn OFF any code we program.

+The program I created allows our Raspberry Pi to TelNet into our TiVo and change the channels, or preform remote control actions.

 Steps Required:
 ----------------------------------------------------------------------------------
 1: Setup your TiVo to allow it to be controlled via a network connection